 Best Tech City #7: Portland

-Portland is a regional tech hub with excellent job prospects and education opportunities.
+Portland, also known as the Silicon Forest, is a regional tech hub with excellent job prospects and education opportunities.
 Quality of life in the city is superb, and the economy is strong.
 Startups and tech workers flock to the region, creating jobs and expanding the local tech scene.
 Thanks to plentiful opportunity and growth, Portland is one of the best cities for IT jobs.

 Portland Tech Scene

 The Pacific Northwest city of Portland offers plenty of opportunities for tech workers.
 Portland’s startup scene is thriving, and the city is rife with incubators and coworking spaces.
 The average salary for tech workers in Portland is about $105,000 and the local industry added over 15,000 jobs in the last five years.
 Median tech wages in Portland are 103% higher than median national wages.

 Learn to Code in Portland

 Portland hosts several major coding bootcamps including Epicodus, NuCamp, and the Tech Academy.
 Students can also attend well-established Portland coding bootcamps such as PDX Code Guild and Alchemy Code Lab.

 The University of Oregon’s Portland campus also offers a coding bootcamp.
 Full-time and part-time courses are available, covering web development, data science, and cybersecurity.

 Seattle is the largest tech hub in the Pacific Northwest and home to some of the biggest companies in the world.
 Today, tech drives Seattle’s economy—nearly half of all office jobs in the city are technology related.
 With such a strong tech sector, it’s no surprise that Seattle is one of the best places for tech jobs and a top destination for aspiring tech workers.

 💸 Cost of living: 172.3 (100=National Average)